FreeCAD/FreeCAD-documentation/wiki/Path_Tools.md

 This page describes the ToolBit architecture used in the [Path Workbench](Path_Workbench.md) which became the default for FreeCAD v 0.19.
 For the older \'Legacy\' tool system see [Path ToolLibraryEdit](Path_ToolLibraryEdit.md).
 Tools in the Path workbench are handled differently than in other CAM packages.

-There are several concepts that the user needs to understand:
+There are several concepts that the user needs to understand   *

--   [Path ToolShapes](Path_ToolShape.md): are templates for creating toolbits.
+-   [Path ToolShapes](Path_ToolShape.md)   * are templates for creating toolbits.
 Toolshapes are FreeCAD documents that model the tool using named constraints.
 The toolshape is an *abstract* tool template from which tool instances (called toolbits) are created.
 For example, all endmills will share the same toolshape file.

--   [Path ToolBits](Path_ToolBit.md): are instances of a toolshape.
+-   [Path ToolBits](Path_ToolBit.md)   * are instances of a toolshape.
 A toolbit will have *specific* values for each of the named constraints in the toolshape.
 A toolbit is used in a Path Job through a Tool Controller (TC).
 The same toolbit can exist in multiple libraries.

--   [Path ToolBit Library](Path_ToolBit_Library.md): contains an arbitrary collection of toolbits.
+-   [Path ToolBit Library](Path_ToolBit_Library.md)   * contains an arbitrary collection of toolbits.
 The specific tools in a library is entirely up to the user.
-Possible use cases for libraries:
+Possible use cases for libraries   *
     -   A hobbyist user may have only one library for all of the tools they own.
     -   A library may contain all the tools used for a specific material like aluminum or wood.
     -   A library may have toolbits for working on specific material.